Ship-of-Agony/KlippShell-Helper/README.md

-# KlippShell Helper - Unlock advanced functions via ADB commands
+# KlippShell Helper - Unlock advanced functions via ADB commands & other Stuff

+**🖼️ If the progress bar is missing, add the `[gcode_macro M73]` configuration to the bottom of your `printer.cfg` file.
+This ensures the generic Benchy model in the preview is correctly replaced by your currently printing file.**

 A lightweight, multi-language Windows utility designed to unlock advanced system features for the [KlippShell4Creality](https://github.com/Ship-of-Agony/KlippShell4creality) application on Android TV and Fire TV devices.